patrick-lefler/top-blogs-and-other-online-resources/README.md

 http://www.sthda.com/english/ STHDA is a web site for statistical data analysis and data visualization using R software.
 It provides many R programming tutorials easy to follow.

+http://blog.kaggle.com/ No Free Hunch is the official blog of Kaggle, a popular platform for data science competitions.

 https://blog.feedspot.com/r_programming_blogs/ Top 40 R Programming Blogs and Websites To Follow in 2018

 https://stackoverflow.com/questions/tagged/r Stack Overflow questions tagged in "R"